 To prepare the tourniquet for employment first weave the tourniquet strap through ONE loop on the attached buckle.
 This will allow you to cinch the tourniquet down using one hand.
 If you weave through both buckles you will not be able to cinch the tourniquet down as quickly.
 Once the tourniquet is cinched down and the velcro has adhered to itself there will be enough friction to keep it from moving.
 If you are using the RATS Tourniquet you can create your cinch loop prior to storage as well for even quicker application.

 Sizing: Size the tourniquet so that it is open/wide enough to fit over your largest extremity (usually your leg) as well as fit over any equipment you might have on such as a drop leg holster or boots.
-The tail end should be very short since it will be adhered to the velcro on the tourniquet, if this tail is too long and adhered to too much velcro you will not be able to grab it and cinch it down using one hand.
+The tail end should be very short since it will adhere to the velcro on the tourniquet.
+If the tail is too long and adhered to too much velcro you will not be able to grab it and cinch it down using one hand.

 Take the tail end of the tourniquet and fold it over on itself, creating a small tab for you to grab.
 This is important given that if you are using the tourniquet, your dexterity will be limited due to gloves, blood or dirt.

 Finally “S” roll the tourniquet onto itself so that it will open when pulled from your kit.

 Step 2 – Placement: Placing the tourniquet on your kit is as equally as important in ensuring you can employ it in a timely manner.
 Many soldiers downrange place their tourniquets in their top right or top left cargo pocket of their duty uniform; this should be avoided considering that if the opposite arm in which the tourniquet is being carried becomes injured it would not be able to reach up and grab the tourniquet from the pocket.